How to Fix Sticky, Rubby, Blistery Leather Shoes

 I’ve noticed this problem more and more (think lovely, comfortable dress shoes that tear up your ankle no matter what you do, because the heel might as well be made of cast iron, for all the giving it does when you walk).
 It’s why I’ve slowly switched my casual shoe collection to mostly fabric — I can’t afford the super-expensive brands (European designers, mostly) that avoid this problem, at least not for basic sandals and flats that I’m going to wear for everyday, utilitarian reasons.

+2. Use Moleskins.
 So.
 Let’s say your shoes are as broken-in as they’re going to get.
 If the leather continues to rub, well…you really should TRY moleskin.
-The adhesive-backed, cut-to-fit kind, or something like this from Dr. Scholl’s.
+The adhesive-backed, cut-to-fit kind.
 No, it’s not super attractive if a tiny bit of it shows, but I’d say it’s no worse than those bandeau-type footie socks I see women wearing with sandals sometimes.
-(Something similar to this, if you don’t follow.
 Great idea in theory, but very rarely do they truly stay perfectly in place and hidden under your shoes.)
 At least the moleskin lets you try to focus on the specific part of the shoe that’s rubbing.
 If it’s really just the whole edge of the band, the footie-sock-tube thing might help, if you’re okay with occasionally seeing a flash of fabric peeking out.
 (I couldn’t find exactly what I mean online besides the “therapeutic” padded/gel kind, but I usually always see them in the hosiery section in stores.)

 As for socks and tights with sandals?
 I just cannot get behind it.
 Look, I even wrote a manifesto on it already!
 I know it’s very high fashion, but it’s just not very WEARABLE high fashion.
 Especially with shoes that look like yours (i.e. normal shoes that normal people wear).
 Tights look passable when you’re pairing them with crazy avant-garde shoes-as-works-of-art.
 And when your entire outfit is on the funky, fashion-forward side.
 But with completely open wedge sandals?
 I’m gonna go with a resounding NO.